cookiesikeri/ecommerce-microservice/README.md

 # ecommerce-microservices
 An e-commerce web app implementation with microservices architecture.

-This project is created while following a Udemy course "Micorservices with Node JS and React".
+This project is created using Node JS and React technology.

 You can pull this project and run it easily with kubernetes and skaffold using "skaffold dev" command.